AntiXeon/hARMful/README.md

 #### Build steps
 - Install all the requirements.
 - Open the CMake GUI:
+    - Select the **hARMful** `Tools\GLSL2Cpp\build` directory for both "source code" and "build" folders.
+    - Press the "Configure" button, no matter the compiler you use.
+Select either the Win32 or x64 configuration.
+    - Press the "Generate" button then open the `GLSL2Cpp.sln` file with Visual Studio.
+Build the tool, no matter it is in debug or release mode.
+    - Quit Visual Studio once it's done then launch the `Tools\GLSL2Cpp\bin\**\glsl2cpp.exe` file.
+It will ask for administrator rights to create the shortcut to the HOPEful library directory, so accept the request.
+The `glsl2cpp` tool copies the content of the embedded GLSL shaders into C++ files (hpp/cpp), in order to embed the shaders inside the DLL itself.
+That's all!
+- Come back to the **hARMful** home directory.
+- Open the CMake GUI:
     - Select the **hARMful** `Library` directory for both "source code" and "build" folders.
     - Press the "Configure" button, check that Visual Studio 2019 is selected and use the `x64` platform in combobox.
 Press "Finish" when it's done.
 Wait until the configuration is complete (it can take a while if the dependencies have to be downloaded by Conan).
     - Press the "Generate" button then close CMake.
 - Open the generated `hARMful.sln` file with Visual Studio 2019.
 Compile the projects in either Release or Debug mode.
-You can see warnings about missing PDB files, it just means the dependencies have no debug informations; the compilation of **hARMful** is not impacted by this.
+- The DLLs are built in their library directories.
+- Notice that you have to copy the dependencies for SPITE and HOPE from the `.conan` directory (look into your user directory) to run your hARMful-based applications.

 ### Mac™ OS
 Not officially supported.